 Contact Hendershot Cowart, P.C.: Call (713) 909-7323

 A shareholder agreement is a wonderful thing for many types of businesses, especially professional businesses including medical practices, law practices, engineering firms and other services.
-At Hendershot, Cannon & Hisey, P.C., we can come up with creative safeguards that will help your business maintain its integrity when the inevitable problems arise.
+At Hendershot, Cowart & Hisey, P.C., we can come up with creative safeguards that will help your business maintain its integrity when the inevitable problems arise.
 Learn more about shareholder agreements by visiting our webpage.